TubeWe want the Tube to be accessible to everyone and we'll give you as much help to use it as we can.

 Each station has at least one ticket machine with lower buttons and coin and card slots for wheelchair users.
 All of our ticket offices have induction loops, which you can use by switching your hearing aid to the T position.

-Some disabled passengers are entitled to a Freedom Pass that allows free travel on the Tube.
+Some disabled Londoners are entitled to a Freedom Pass that allows free travel on the Tube.
 Find out if you are eligible by contacting your local council.

 You can ask a member of staff to help you get to the platform.
-All our staff have regular training on how to assist disabled passengers and will help you as far as it is safe to do so.
+All our staff have received training on how to assist disabled passengers and will help you as far as it is safe and appropriate to do so.

 There are now more than 250 wide-aisle automatic ticket gates on the Tube that you can operate, so you don't have to wait to be let through a manual gate.